Anish-Alee/pf-project-event-managment-system-/README.md

 5. If 'Search event' selected, take input and search by name/date
 6. If 'Exit', end program
 7. Repeat from step 2
-Note: A simple flowchart can show user interaction with options and data handling steps.

 Features
 - Add new event details
 - View all saved events
-- Search for events by name or date- Simple and menu-driven interface- File storage (optional for saving data) Objectives
+- Search for events by name or date- Simple and menu-driven interface- File storage

+Objectives
 - To introduce students to real-life applications of C programming- To improve understanding of data handling and user interaction

+Conclusion
+The Event Management System project successfully demonstrates the practical application of basic C programming concepts such as structures, arrays, functions, and file handling.
+It provides a simple yet effective solution for managing small events, allowing users to add, view, and search event details through a user-friendly menu-driven interface.
+By developing this system, students gain hands-on experience in solving real-world problems using programming logic.
+This project not only strengthens foundational programming skills but also encourages further exploration into more complex data management systems.

 Team members Anish ALi (leader); Atif habib; Masooda fatima